Thursley, Hindhead & the Devil's Punch Bowl

 - Keep ahead, gently uphill, and in a further 225 metres, you pass the entrance to Hill House Farm on your left-hand side.
 In 200 metres ignore a public footpath to the right by a sign for Hedge Farm.

-- In 35 metres, at a bend in the road branch right to take the signposted narrow footpath, over a stile, your direction 250°, with a field fence on your left-hand side and a hedge on your right.
+- In 35 metres, at a bend in the road branch right to take the signposted narrow footpath, your direction 250°, with a field fence on your left-hand side and a hedge on your right.

-- In 300 metres, having zigzagged with the path (often overgrown with nettles in the summer), the path turns sharp right and in a further 80 metres you start to go steeply downhill.
+- In 220 metres, having zigzagged with the path (often overgrown with nettles in the summer), the path turns sharp right and in a further 80 metres you start to go steeply downhill.
 In 110 metres, having veered left with the path, go over a stile.
 In 25 metres, cross over an earth car track which heads down to a ford, pass between low wooden bollards and head down to turn right over a bridge over a stream.
 On its other side, turn left up the car-wide track, quite steeply uphill, your direction 225°.

 - In 200 metres ignore a fieldgate opening to the left to go straight on, along an earth farm track, now on the level.
-In 75 metres you pass Ridgeway Farm house (marked on the OS map), to continue on its tarmac driveway, now gently downhill.
+In 75 metres you pass Ridgeway Farm house (marked on the OS map), to continue on its tarmac driveway, now steadily downhill.
 In 135 metres, at a road junction with a sign to Upper Ridgeway Farm pointing to the right, turn left on a signposted public bridleway, your direction 175°.
 In 15 metres ignore an entrance through metal double fieldgates on your right.
 In a further 15 metres ignore a left turn and a metal fieldgate on your left-hand side to keep straight on uphill on what is now a sunken path, with woodland on either side.
 In winter this path can be very muddy.

 - Ignore ways off as you progress uphill and in 440 metres you pass a National Trust sign on your right.
 In 15 metres go through a wooden swing gate with a blue arrow on its gatepost and keep straight on, still uphill, your direction 190°.